timtimtim3/DL2_EMPSN/blogpost.md

 For our experiment we train PNITA with simplicial message passing for 1000 epochs in order for results to be comparable with the original experiments.
 We expect the simplicial PNITA to be slower but more expressive than the regular PNITA and at the same time faster than EMPSN. <!-- add metrics after it's clear which metrics we use -->

 **Experiment 1**
-Applied simplicial transform with rips lift (DSMPN implementation, based on gudhi.RipsLift) prior to passing the data to PNITA.
+Applied simplicial transform with rips lift (ESMPN implementation, based on gudhi.RipsLift) prior to passing the data to PNITA.
 As a result, PNITA operated on the adjacency dependent on the distance limit (in our case we took the distance of 2).

 As this approach has a limitation as rips lift generates new adjacency matrix only based on the distances between the nodes, it discards all the information from the initial adjacency matrixes, in other words, the edges of the initial graph are not taken into account.
 That's why we proceeded to Experiment 2.